 Find out what the patient knows about health problems and treatments.
 Show respect for the patient's support group, whether it is composed of family, friends, religious leaders, etc.

 Understand where men and women fit in the patient's society.
 In some cultures, the oldest male is the decision-maker for the rest of the family, even with regards to treatment decisions.

 Most importantly, make an effort to gain the patient’s trust for a stronger nurse-patient relationship.
 This may take time, but all will benefit if this is accomplished.
 If the patient does not speak your language, attempt to find someone who can serve as an interpreter.

 Cultural competence is the ability to provide effective care for patients who come from different cultures.
 It requires sensitivity and effective communication in nursing, both verbally and non-verbally.

 Cultural sensitivity and cultural competence plays an important part in the nursing practice.
-Respect for others is discussed along with nursing care in our basic introductory courses in nursing school.
-It may have been a while since we heard how important it is in the development of an effective relationship, but unlike some aspects of nursing, this will never change.
+Respect for others is discussed along with patient care in our basic introductory courses in school.
+It may have been a while since we heard how important it is in the development of an effective relationship, but unlike some aspects of the nursing practice, this will never change.

 Nurses and nursing students, if you are interested in sharing your nursing knowledge and experiences with our audience by becoming a NurseTogether contributing author, please click here.

 If you would like to comment on the article please see below.